 "Mathematicians are machines that turn coffee into theorems".
 The phrase is from Alfred Renyi, one of the "Martians", as Enrico Fermi called them: Hungarian scientists who, with the advent of Nazism, fled to the United States before the Second World War.

 So, before reading this post, grab a nice bottle of Nº 124.
 Drink it to the last drop.
 Then read and send us any other property of the number 124 that we may have overlooked ....

 As everyone knows, Nº 124 "stole" the 124 from Tom Tjaarda's artpiece, the fantastic 124 Spider for Pininfarina.
 Tjaarda, an American designer of Dutch origins, designed about forty Italian cars, including the Pantera De Tomaso, the Lancia Thema and the FIAT Barchetta.
 He was rightly called "the master of proportions".

 Proportions lead back to mathematics.
 Pythagoras thought that the universe could be described through the use of proportions –hence the name Kosmos, order.
-Now we know that rational numbers, so dear to Pythagoras, are an infinitesimal of the rational ones - that is, given two lengths measured in the real world it is impossible for the relationship between the two to be a rational number.
+Now we know that rational numbers, so dear to Pythagoras, are an infinitesimal of the irrational ones - that is, given two lengths measured in the real world it is impossible for the relationship between the two to be a rational number.

 Not for this proportions, rational or not, are not important.
 And proportions are ratios between numbers, and 124 is a number.

 A question therefore comes to our mind :) –what kind of number is it?